wallarm/product-documentation/docs/latest/updating-migrating/what-is-new.md

 Wallarm [limits the request processing](../user-guides/rules/configure-overlimit-res-detection.md) time to avoid running out of system memory which can lead to the node being down to leave your applications unprotected.
 Now the transparency of this mechanism is increased:

 * All the cases of exceeding the limit are registered and immediately displayed in **Attacks** as `overlimit_res` events - you can easily locate and analyze them.
+* In all the cases of exceeding the limit, the processing of requests stops.
 * Configuring of system behavior is easier now - general configuration is displayed in **Settings** → **General** and can be modified there.
 * The **Limit request processing time** (former **Fine-tune the overlimit_res attack detection**) rule is simplified to set different configurations for specific endpoints.